-- 1. To build on or expand on all the above areas. (eg. Playgroups not simply have more playgroup classes but how we can reach out to the existing members of the playgroups something for the parents, connecting the parents with similar needs or with MUC.
-Similar with all the other current missional activities) - 2.
-Reach out to other major ethnic and language groups in Manningham. - 3.
-Explore social and local community outreach with our immediate neighbours.
+- 1. To build on or expand on all the above areas but particularly that of support for younger people and families, and development of intergenerational ministry. - 2.
+Reach out to other major ethnic and language groups in Manningham either directly or through use of MUC's Community Centre facilities. - 3.
+Encourage increased social and local community engagement with our immediate neighbours through access to and use of Community Centre facilities and facilitation of community connections.